 The Company caters to a wide range of customers, not any one of whom account for 20% or more of its revenues.
-Its residential projects are sold to both local individuals and corporations and foreign individuals with the local market accounting for about 86% of sales by end 2021, higher from previous three year's average of 88% (2018-2020) due to foreign ownership restrictions of lots.
+Its residential projects are sold to both local individuals and corporations and foreign individuals with the local market accounting for about 91% of sales by end 2022, higher from previous three year's average of 88% (2019-2021) due to foreign ownership restrictions of lots.
 For its commercial leasing business, its customers are individuals and institutions.

 Residential projects are sold to clients primarily through the Company's in-house sales team which exclusively sells Rockwell projects, complemented by a network of licensed brokers.
-Its in-house sales team, now numbering 98, consists of regular employees and is headed by licensed brokers.
+Its in-house sales team, now numbering 77, consists of regular employees and is headed by licensed brokers.
 The Company also has an in-house leasing team which handles its commercial retail and office business.

 The Company maintains websites and various model units which serve as touch points for its customers.
-Beginning in late 2011, it has again tapped the Filipinos living overseas or abroad through international roadshows since it started in 2002.
+In 2002, the Company started to tap the Filipinos living overseas or abroad through international roadshows.
 In 2013, the Company formally organized an International Sales team which is focused on servicing the current international markets as well as establishing new markets.
-But in 2016, the Company had intentionally scaled back due to the economic uncertainties across the US (e.g. recovery and US elections), Europe (e.g. Brexit) and China.
+In recent years, the Company has been active in tapping the international market through roadshows in the US and in Dubai.